Deck the halls: what's the running cost of your Christmas decorations?

 3. The things you switch on and forget about - like extra fridges or heated towel rails.

 Over the Christmas period, it’s especially important to keep an eye out for the appliances you switch on and forget about.
-Things like extra fridges often get plugged in and filled up with drinks and party food - and whilst costing around £9 over the festive season, could add £88 to your yearly energy bill if you forget to turn them off!
+Things like extra fridges often get plugged in and filled up with drinks and party food - and could add £95 to your yearly energy bill if you forget to turn them off!

-Steve Buckley, Head of Data Science at Loop, says:
+Loop's Energy Doctor, Steve Buckley - Head of Data Science, says:

 “If you want to keep energy costs down over the festive period, focus on the big energy users such as underfloor heating and inefficient electric heating and towel rails which are often left on without realising and can add significantly to energy bills.
 Old and inefficient fridge freezers can also be expensive to run.